 Then you check-in to your cabins equipped with a double bed and a private bathroom.

-The guide will then help you to hang your hammocks on the roof terrace, to be comfortably installed in the shade for the hotter parts of the day.
-From here you will be able to admire the landscape as it goes by.
+The guide will then help you to hang your hammocks on the roof terrace, so you can relax comfortably in the shade for the hotter parts of the day.
+From here, you will be able to admire the landscape as it goes by.

 The boat then departs towards the confluence of the Rivers Negro and Solimoes.
 During the journey, you will see the famous floating port of Manaus and the area of houses built on stilts which sits on the river banks.
 You will then cross the phenomenon of the ‘Encounter of the waters’.